 Another huge problem is the reality that most of the time; the perpetrator is a family member or someone familiar to the victim.
 This makes it even harder for the victims to report, because they have to see that same person over and over again.

 I used to be just like everybody else; thinking that our society doesn’t have a problem and this isn’t a subject we should be talking about, but recently I have been noticing, hearing, and realizing that it really is a problem and we really do need to talk about it and work on fixing it.
 It aches my heart to actually know someone who was sexually abused from someone very close to her and her suffering in not being able to tell anyone because of the stigma and denial.
 I am sure there are many others just like her!

 Recently I attended a discussion event about a law in Jordan that allows the rapist to marry the girl he raped in order for all charges to be drop!
 I am furious to hear such a ridiculous law exists in my country and how marriage has become a way out of punishment!

 All of this got me really dedicated to getting more involved in the subject.
 So I will stand up to this, and raise awareness.

 So I ask you this: when are you going to get involved?

-Ala Abojaradeh is a second year medical student and an active member in the International Federation Medical Students Association.
-She hopes to one day be a doctor that truly represents humanity, treating people as humans before they are patients
+Ala Abojaradeh is a fifth year medical student, director of the Jordan Chapter of Life in My Days and an active member in the International Federation Medical Students Association IFMSA.
+She hopes to one day be a doctor that truly represents humanity, treating people as humans before they are patients.